Safe-DS/DSL/docs/language/common/types.md

 (a: Int, b: Int) -> r: Int
 ```

+### Unknown

+If the actual type of a declaration is not known, you can denote that with the special type `#!sds unknown`.
+However, to later use the declaration in any meaningful way, you will have to cast it to another type.

 ## Corresponding Python Code

 **Note:** This section is only relevant if you are interested in the [stub language][stub-language].